Don't Delay, Report It Today

 - Loss or compromise of Classified Information (National Security Information)

-Remember: government created or owned information must be safeguarded from unauthorized disclosure.
-They are trusting CORAS to protect this information and we are trusting you!
+Remember: government-created, or owned information must be safeguarded from unauthorized disclosure.
+They are trusting EX1 to protect this information and we are trusting you!